The tale of the Gemma Constantiniana

 In 2007 the Dutch Royal Cabinet merged with the Money Museum in Utrecht.
 In 2013 this collection was then transferred to the Rijksmuseum van Oudehen in Leiden.
 This is where the cameo resides.

-The display of the Gemma Constantiniana marks the first time the cameo has been in Western Australia in 388 years.
+The display of the Gemma Constantiniana marked the first time the cameo has been in Western Australia in 388 years.
 It highlights the intertwined histories of cultures that were connected by the Indian Ocean.

 Green, J 1989, The loss of the Verenigde Oostindische Compagnie retourschip BATAVIA, Western Australia 1629.
 An excavation report and catalogue of artefacts.